Skip to main content

 By Stephen C. Schultz

 Her steps were slow and steady.
-The red rocks below her feet and the azure blue sky overhead created a remarkably beautiful scene.
-She had a sense of peacefulness and a calm demeanor she had never felt before.
-This was an adventure she previously would not have appreciated were it not for her family recommending she get some help one more time.
+The red rocks beneath her feet and the azure blue sky overhead created a remarkably beautiful scene.
+She felt a sense of peacefulness and a calm demeanor she had never experienced before.
+This was an adventure she wouldn’t have appreciated were it not for her family recommending she seek help one more time.
 It's hard to believe it has only been three weeks.

-Usually she didn't like the wide open spaces.
-She craved the flurry of crowded parties, the nightlife of clubs and the excitement that social media afforded her.
-She was like a cat chasing its tail, always searching for the next thrilling experience, but never finding it.
-She found herself in more and more compromising positions and taking unnecessary risks.
-The feelings of embarrassment had long ago subsided and she numbly accepted each new day.
+Usually, she didn't like wide-open spaces.
+She craved the flurry of crowded parties, the nightlife of hanging out with friends, and the excitement that social media afforded her.
+She was like a cat chasing its tail, always searching for the next thrilling experience but never finding it.
+She found herself in increasingly compromising situations, taking unnecessary risks.
+The feelings of embarrassment had long since subsided, and she numbly accepted each new day.

-Participants use the wilderness as a way to disrupt the compulsive patterns of unhealthy thought and behavior.
-In the wilderness environment, our clients are able to focus on recovery and start repairing the relationships they have harmed with their friends, their family and above all, themselves.
-Living day to day in the back country allows each individual to detoxify both physically and emotionally.
-They are actively involved in an individual treatment plan that may include; mindfulness, narrative family therapy, the 12-steps, personal reflection, adventure based activities and the exploration of spirituality.
-A clean diet and regular exercise also contribute to a more healthy therapeutic process.
+Living day to day in the backcountry allows each individual to detoxify both physically and emotionally.
+They are actively involved in an individualized treatment plan that may include mindfulness, narrative family therapy, the 12 steps, personal reflection, adventure-based activities, and the exploration of spirituality.
+A clean diet and regular exercise also contribute to a healthier therapeutic process.

 Darcy Holt